Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Methodology

 \subsection{Preliminaries and Problem Setup}

 In this work, we employ CLIP \citep{radford2021learning} to enhance zero-shot robustness in classification tasks.
 CLIP has two encoders that learn a joint visual–text feature space.
 At inference, the predicted label is the one that text embedding has the highest cosine similarity with the image embedding.
-Following prior works \citep{yu2024text, wang2024pre}, we fine-tune the model using the cross-entropy loss:
+As in the original CLIP setup, we use text embeddings obtained by encoding class names through a fixed prompt template: \texttt{"This is a photo of a [class]"}.
+Following prior works \citep{yu2024text, wang2024pre}, we fine-tune the image encoder using the cross-entropy loss:

 where \( f(x) \) and \( g(t) \) denote the image and text embeddings, \(\tau\) is the temperature parameter, and \(\cos\) is the cosine similarity.
 The label \( y_{ij} \) is set to 1 for positive image-text pairs and 0 otherwise.